nvinayvarma189/Media-Automation-Python/Lyrics-on-wheels/README.md

 - [Sugar](https://www.youtube.com/watch?v=48VSP-atSeI)
 - [Love Yourself](https://www.youtube.com/watch?v=TMSIR210mRg)

-**All these lyrical videos are unofficial, yet they have millions of views!!**
+**All these lyrical videos are from unofficial channels, yet they have millions of views!!**

-I was lazy and did not think I would enjoy creating lyrical videos manually (using tools like Premier Pro).
-So I felt I could automate this process of content creation and get millions of views as well. :wink:
+Ediitng lyrical videos is time consuming for beginners(using tools like Premier Pro).
+I wanted to see if I can automate this process. :wink:

 I came across the [MoviePy](https://pypi.org/project/moviepy/) python library which is used to create, trim, and edit videos.
-Thanks to the amazingly talented [Zulko](https://github.com/Zulko) for creating the library.
+Thanks to the amazing [Zulko](https://github.com/Zulko) for creating the library.

 ## Built With